 Yes, you can eliminate ants on your lawn without killing grass using natural methods.
 In contrast to chemical pesticides which seep into the earth and contaminate the soil, organic ant control methods will enable you to get rid of ants on your lawn for good without having to put your turfgrass in harm’s way.

 I’ve elaborated below each of these natural methods of permanent ant control without killing grass in the next section.

 How to get rid of ants in your lawn

-My preferred options for ant control include the use of natural ingredients that are safe for pets and humans since kits play in may lawn a lot.
+My preferred options for ant control include the use of natural ingredients that are safe for pets and humans since kits play on my lawn a lot.
 There are, however, chemical options such as ant killers for lawns that you can use to kill ants in your lawn.

-Here’s how to get rid of ants in grass:
+Here’s how to get rid of ants in the grass:

 1. Spread diatomaceous earth to kill ants

 This substance works by penetrating into the exoskeleton of pests, consequently suffocating and dehydrating them.
 This significantly limits their mobility, and eventually, they die.
 To properly apply diatomaceous earth for ant control, follow the procedure outlined below:

 - Wear the appropriate personal protective gear, including hand gloves and a face mask.